JocaPC/sql-server-rest-api/README.md

 ## Implement REST API method

 Now you need to create async method that will serve requests.
-The only thing that you need to do is to call Stream method of IQueryPipe interface, provide query that should be executed in database, the output stream (HttpResponse.Body) where results of the query should be sent, and the text that should be returned to the client if SQL query don't return any result.
+The only thing that you need to do is to call Stream method of TSqlCommand, provide T-SQL query that should be executed in database, the output stream (HttpResponse.Body) where results of the query should be sent, and the text that should be returned to the client if SQL query don't return any result.

 ```
         // GET api/People/Load